Scottie Scheffler gets a break from an azalea, escapes a magnolia and trails by 3 at the Masters

 He’s seeking to become the first to win back-to-back Masters since Tiger Woods in 2002 and the second ever to win three of four.
 Jack Nicklaus did it in 1963, ’65 and ’66.

-Eight players have won three or more green jackets: Nicklaus has six, Woods has five, and Phil Mickelson, Nick Faldo, Gary Player, Arnold Palmer, Sam Snead and Jimmy Demaret have three each.
-At 28, Scheffler would also become the only player under 30 with three major titles.
+Eight players have won three or more green jackets: Nicklaus has six, Woods has five, Arnold Palmer won four, and Nick Faldo, Gary Player, Sam Snead and Jimmy Demaret won three each.
+At 28, Scheffler would also become the only active player under 30 with three major titles.

 This is Scheffler’s first Masters as a dad, with 11-month-old Bennett having joined him for Wednesday’s Par 3 Contest, wearing a white caddie jumpsuit.

-Note: This story has been corrected.
-A previous version reported incorrectly that Arnold Palmer won three Masters titles instead of four.